-- The Covid-19 pandemic has resulted in radical changes to council working practices and continues to present challenges to effective service delivery.
-The prospect of an economic downturn coupled with increased demands on council services will place increasing pressure on the council's ability to deliver a balanced budget.
+- The Covid-19 pandemic has resulted in radical changes to council working practices with home working becoming the default position for many staff who are able to do so.
+A key objective for the council arising from Covid-19 has been to support staff to work as safely as possible during the pandemic and ensure compliance with social distancing guidelines and other requirements to reduce the risk of transmission of the virus.
+Remote working tools and ongoing engagement with staff to help them stay connected to work colleagues has also been a key priority during the period.
+Covid-19 is having an impact on the delivery of many council functions and will increase the prospect of an economic downturn which coupled with increased demands on council services will place increasing pressure on the council's ability to deliver a balanced budget.
 Additional risks have also been identified, for example in relation to impact on income collection (e.g. Council Tax, Planning income) and the council's ability to successfully deliver its Anti-Poverty Strategy.
-The implications of Covid-19 are being closely monitored with regular updates on the position and proposed actions reported to Council Executive. - If the UK Government is not able to agree a trade deal with the European Union following EU exit there is a risk that this could exacerbate any economic downturn caused by the Covid-19 pandemic, further impacting on the council's ability to deliver a balanced budget, and causing further demand for welfare advice and a further increase in Scottish welfare fund and housing benefits payments.
+The implications of Covid-19 are being closely monitored with regular updates on the position and proposed actions reported to Council Executive. - If the UK Government is not able to agree a trade deal with the European Union there is a risk that this could exacerbate any economic downturn caused by the Covid-19 pandemic, further impacting on the council's ability to deliver a balanced budget, and causing further demand for welfare advice and a further increase in Scottish welfare fund and housing benefits payments. - The council published a detailed contingency plan for a No Deal UK Exit on 10 October 2019.
+The purpose of the plan was to present the arrangements in place at West Lothian Council to identify, monitor and respond to potential issues arising following a No Deal EU Exit.
+The plan highlights the steps the council will take to mitigate the potential impacts, in the event of no deal.
+The aims of the plan are to ensure that in the period of up to 6 months, council arrangements are focussed on maintaining the delivery of critical services, maintaining normal service delivery as much as possible, identifying, protecting and supporting those who become vulnerable as a result of leaving the EU and to work closely with partners during planning and response.
+The plan was developed by the EU Exit Working Group who also meet regularly to review the risks and controls in place.
+The working group reviewed the contingency plan at the end of June 2020 and the EU exit risk register was reviewed and updated in July 2020.
+Monthly meetings of the EU Exit Working Group recommenced from 26 August 2020, in preparation for the UK's EU exit transition period coming to an end at 31 December 2020.